 While still continuing your education in the university or the college, it is wise to find a part-time job as per your schedule.
 Saving some amount from the part-time job will help in a great way to ease up the whole process of loan repayment.

-Planning crucial for loan repayment
+Planning crucial for Education loan repayment

 Pay bit extra money with every installment

 You need to put in bit extra money along with every installment that you pay towards your repayment.
 Doing this regularly will help you save on interest through the entire period of your student loan.
 You could save considerably on interest in the long run if you adopt this practice.
 Education Loan repayment is all about how soon you set of the principle amount.

 Better to automate your payments

 Enabling automated payment system is another way to enforce not only payments but also savings.
-It is always wise to make an arrangement for automatic payment to be made towards your student loan at regular intervals.
+It is always wise to make an arrangement for automatic Education Loan repayment to be made towards your student loan at regular intervals.
 The amount paid and the interval at which such payments must be made can be pre-decided by you.
 This practice can also get you a lowered interest rate from the side of the lender.
 It could have a substantial impact on the interest amount through the life of the loan.

 Wise to pay variable rate loans first